 French is spoken in Eastern Africa, mainly in Madagascar, Comoros, and Mayotte.
 As of 2018, there were 5.6 million speakers of French as a first or second language.

 French is not an official language in Egypt, but many people learn it.
-Most Egyptians who speak French do not speak it as their first or second language.
+Most Egyptians who speak French do not say it as their first or second language.

 Egyptian Arabic has notably impacted Egyptian French.